 - To demonstrate a company’s desire to do the right thing.

 Because suppliers have the potential to introduce additional risk to a mining operation, mine owners and operators must consider the compliance of their contractors and vendors who work with the mine as third-party entities.

-What CSR issues are significant in the mining industry?
+What corporate social responsibility issues create significant risk in the mining industry?

 Environmental concerns are one area where it’s critical for mines to focus their attention and corporate social responsibility efforts.
 As concerns about climate change and pollution continue to increase, the mining and coal industries will continue to be targeted by environmental groups, activists, and government legislation.

 Coal use is believed to contribute to pollution, but the coal mining process is also thought by many to hinder sustainability efforts.
 The equipment used by mining operators can also have an impact on green efforts.